 Moore chose to stay close to home and play for Division II Findlay University.
 Although he may have preferred to play at a higher level of competition, he surely appreciated being able to dominate the way he did for four years.

-Moore totaled 39 touchdowns and 3,217 receiving yards while missing a handful of games in his senior season.
-He was named an All-Great Midwest Atheltic Conference selection as a sophomore before earning All-Great Lakes Intercollegiate Athletic Conference honors as a junior.
+In all, Moore totaled 39 touchdowns and 3,217 receiving yards while missing a handful of games during his senior season.
+He was named an All-Great Midwest Athletic Conference selection as a sophomore before earning All-Great Lakes Intercollegiate Athletic Conference honors as a junior.

 After signing with the Chargers following the 2019 NFL Draft, Moore spent most of the season on the practice squad before being promoted to the active roster on October 12.
-He stayed there for the rest of the season and finished the year with a pair of catches for 43 yards.
+He stayed there for the rest of the season and finished the year with a pair of catches for 43 yards, both of which came in his debut against the Steelers.